versox/chip-share/server/README.md

 	}
 }
 ```
-You must provide the captcha `answer` (specified by user input) and `token`.
+You must provide the captcha `answer` (specified by user input) and captcha `key`.
 If there were any errors in the registration, `400 Bad Request` status code is returned.
-The response body also contain all the field errors, e.g.:
+The response body also contain all the field errors and a possible captcha error, e.g.:
 ```
 {
     "fieldErrors": {